-Fig.10 Robot Follows Soccer Ball Movement Trajectory

-Fig.11 Robot Vision Recognition

-To validate that this vision solution can complement the robot's recognition of airborne footballs, the following experiment was designed: the football was placed in a stationary position on the ground, and the recognition system was activated.
+Fig.10 Robot Follows Soccer Ball Movement Trajectory Fig.11 Robot Vision Recognition To validate that this vision solution can complement the robot's recognition of airborne footballs, the following experiment was designed: the football was placed in a stationary position on the ground, and the recognition system was activated.
 The ball was then slowly elevated from the ground in the vertical direction, as depicted in Fig.12.
 The direction of the ball's ascent was consistent with the negative direction of the y-axis in the camera's coordinate system.
 The football positions obtained by the recognition and localization algorithm are presented in Fig.13.

-Fig.13 Positioning Results of the Ball Lifting Process
+Fig.12 Football Lifting Process